prajwalkumbhar123/BMI_Calculator/README.md

-# BMI_Calculator
+BMI Calculator (Python)

+📌 Description
-A simple Python program that calculates Body Mass Index (BMI) using a user’s height and weight, then displays the BMI value along with its health category.
+This is a simple Python program that calculates the Body Mass Index (BMI) using the user’s height and weight, then displays the BMI value along with the corresponding health category.

+🛠️ Features

+-> Takes user input for height and weight
+-> Calculates BMI accurately
+-> Displays BMI category (Underweight, Normal, Overweight, Obese) -> Includes basic input validation

+📂 Technologies Used

+-> Python 3